canonic-dev/canonic-samples/canonic-forms/README.md

 ### Connecting with your backend

 Find the `useContactUs.js` and `useGetDemo.js` files under the `hooks` folder.
-Just replace the URLs to your backend API URLs and you are good to go.
+Just replace the `url` parameter to point to your backend API URLs and you are good to go.

 ![Screenshot](./screenshots/entry.png)